Nikolilol/LXLocalizationLanguage/README.md

 # LXLocalizationsLanguage

 Use code to change the application text language.<br>
-View more detail in source code.
+View more details in source code.

 ![localizationsLanguage.gif](localizationsLanguage.gif)